'Japanized' ethnic minority in Taiwan struggling to restore their own language | The Japan Times

 During her high school years in an urban area, Sicyang was asked by one of her Han Chinese friends if she could speak the Atayal language.
 She answered “yes” and spoke some.

-But the friend denied that she spoke an ethnic language and reminded her that she spoke Japanese.
+But the friend denied that she spoke an ethnic language and pointed out to her that she was using Japanese.

 The ethnic-language education started during the administration of Lee Teng-hui, Taiwan’s first directly elected leader and who promoted democratization, and progressed largely under the following 2000-2008 Democratic Progressive Party presidency of Chen Shui-bian.